|shredded banana blossom|

 2) Peel off 3-4 outer layers of the banana blossom bracts (or petals).

 4) Core each blossom half.

 5) Thinly sliced each blossom half and put in water immediately.

 6) Repeat the same step for the other blossom half.

-7) Let soak for 4-6 hours or overnight (best to soak overnight).
+7) Let soak for 4-6 hours or overnight (for some variety of blossoms it is best to soak overnight).

 8) Remove the purple blossom, drain and squeeze out excess water before eating.

 so I take it hiking in the tropical wilderness!

 |my husband cutting down a blossom for me|

 lucky for me I had two types of blossom